Communicating with your healthcare provider

+Good communication between you and your healthcare provider is important.
 Effective communication between you and your healthcare provider is an essential part of good healthcare.
 You should feel confident and comfortable in making decisions about your health and managing your condition.
 However, achieving this is not always easy.
 Here are some suggestions to help you get the most out of your healthcare appointments.

 Before your appointment